Forex trading in the UAE

 • ADGM ⟶ license from FSRA

-• DMCC, DWTC, others ⟶ license from free zone + SCA approval
+• DMCC, DWTC, others ⟶ license from free zone + SCA or Central Bank approval.

 Step 5: Prepare and submit the license application